codingbyfreddish/Portfolio-Project-2/README.md

 ## Testing

-* Tested on ... diffrent browsers:
+* Tested on three diffrent browsers: Edge, Chrome and Firefox.
 * Checked responsiveness (using dev tools) on Desktops, Laptops, Tablets and Mobile.

 ### Validator Testing